-- the need for arm's length terms where any related party debt is provided; and - possible thin capitalisation limitations for interest (and related foreign exchange) deductions if a single overseas person (together with associates) holds (directly or indirectly) or controls at least 50% of the New Zealand company or unit trust (for these purposes, the 'safe harbour' New Zealand group debt percentage is 60%)'; and - for trusts other than unit trusts, there must be sufficient connection between the borrowings and the derivation or possible derivation of New Zealand taxable income.
+- the need for arm's length terms where any related party debt is provided; - possible thin capitalisation limitations for interest (and related foreign exchange) deductions if a single overseas person (together with associates), non-resident owning body or majority foreign settled trust holds (directly or indirectly) or controls at least 50% of the New Zealand company or unit trust (for these purposes, the 'safe harbour' New Zealand group debt percentage is 60%)!: and - for trusts other than unit trusts, there must be sufficient connection between the borrowings and the derivation, or possible derivation, of New Zealand taxable income.

 There are also possible thin capitalisation limitations for interest (and related foreign exchange) deductions for New Zealand resident entities that hold (directly or indirectly) or control an income interest of at least 10% in a 'controlled foreign company' (which may include a foreign unit trust).
-These thin capitalisation limitations extend to New Zealand residents with income interests of at least 10% in certain 'foreign investment funds' (foreign companies or unit trusts) that are subject to the active income or Australian exemptions from the attribution of their income.
+These thin capitalisation limitations extend to New Zealand residents with income interests of at least 10% in certain

-1 Recently enacted legislation extends the scope of the thin capitalisation rules from April 1, 2015.
+1 Recently enacted legislation extends the scope of the thin capitalisation rules from April 1, 2015 and also the calculation of the thin capitalisation percentage from July 1, 2018.